oscarmachoreal/cyclistic-bikes/README.md

 CSV files with trip data collected from April 01, 2019 to March 31, 2020 provided by Motivate Internation Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).

 ## Data Transformation/Cleaning:
-Data was efficiently cleaned and transformed using the *tydiverse* and *lubridate* packages in R.
+Data was efficiently cleaned and transformed using the **tydiverse** and **lubridate** packages in R.
 Some of the applied steps included:

-- Stack individual dataframes into one big data fram
+- Stack individual dataframes into one big data frame
 - Remove latitude and longitude related variables
 - Add columns that list the date, month, day and year of each ride
 - Add a 'ride_length' calculation in seconds and convert from factor to numeric